Have you ever thought about buying flowers for chemotherapy patients?

 Any gesture that shows that you have paid attention to your loved one new and changing needs will show your love and support better than any flowers can.

 Dr Luisa Robbez-Masson was awarded a PhD from Barts Cancer Institute (Queen Mary University) for studying non-coding polymorphisms in the human FGFR2 gene and their association with breast cancer risk.
-She currently works as the Science Editor for Cancer Care Parcel.

 Subscribe to our monthly newsletter

 We strongly advise you to talk with a health care professional about specific medical conditions and treatments.
 The information on our site is meant to be helpful and educational but is not a substitute for medical advice.